SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSViewStateAgent/GetHistoryLengthPrefValue.md

 so.topic: reference
 ---

+# Integer GetHistoryLengthPrefValue()

 Get the logged on user's preferred history list length.
 Will return the system preference if no user preferences are available.

 **Returns:** Integer